jsilberm/newdocs/content/Drivers/sonic/sonic_api_userguide.md

 * **svc**: specifies an array of service status structures to report the status of each service within a request upon its completion

-Please note:* When *'err'* is set to *'0'*, the overall request processing can be considered successful.
-Otherwise, one of the services in the request is failed, and any output data should be discarded.*
+**Please note:** When '**err**' is set to '**0**', the overall request processing can be considered successful.
+Otherwise, one of the services in the request is failed, and any output data should be discarded.

 ```
 struct pnso_service_result {